 ‘Although I had been warned about the amount of work involved, I still was surprised about how demanding it was.’

 ‘I cannot remember either working so hard or enjoying a course so much.’

 ‘The most intensive course I’ve ever done.’

 You are expected to attend 100% of the course.
-In special circumstances, for example, illness, we can make exceptions, but if more than 20% is missed the certificate cannot be awarded.
+In special circumstances, for example, illness, we can make exceptions, but if you miss input you will need to show how you will make this up.
 You must complete all 6 hours of observed and assessed teaching practice in order to pass the course.
 Please ensure that you can make this commitment.